Babies Who Seem Fine At Birth May Have Zika-Related Problems Later, Study Finds

 The CDC reported last year that about 5 percent of babies exposed in the womb are born with microcephaly and other birth defects.
 But the extent of the risk as children get older is just now starting to become clear.

-The new analysis found that the risk for birth defects including microcephaly and vision damage is slightly higher — about 6 percent.
-And one in seven — 14 percent — developed some kind of problem that could have been caused by the virus by their first birthday.
+The new analysis included babies born in U.S. territories such as Puerto Rico and in U.S. freely associated states, such as the Marshall Islands.
+It found that the risk for birth defects including microcephaly and vision damage is slightly higher — about 6 percent.
+And 1 in 7 — 14 percent — developed some kind of problem that could have been caused by the virus by their first birthday.

 For example, 20 babies in the new analysis whose heads were normal at birth had microcephaly by the time they turned 1.